nlmatics/nlm-ingestor/README.md

     10. OCR with boundary boxes

 ### HTML
-A special HTML parser that creates layout aware blocks that makes RAG performance better.
+A special HTML parser that creates layout aware blocks to make RAG performance better with higher quality chunks.
 ### Text
-A special text parser which tries to figure out lists, tables, headers etc. purely by looking at the text.
+A special text parser which tries to figure out lists, tables, headers etc. purely by looking at the text and no visual, font or bbox information.
 ### DOCX, PPTX and any other format supported by Apache Tika
 There are two ways to process these types of documents
 - html output from tika for these file types is used and parsed by the html parser

 ## Nlm Modified Tika
-Nlm modified version of Tika can be found here https://github.com/nlmatics/nlm-tika For convenience, a compiled jar file of the code is included in this repo in jars/ folder.
+Nlm modified version of Tika can be found in the 2.4.1-nlm branch here https://github.com/nlmatics/nlm-tika/tree/2.4.1-nlm For convenience, a compiled jar file of the code is included in this repo in jars/ folder.
 In some cases, your PDFs may result in errors in the Java server and you will need to modify the code there to resolve the issue and recompile the jar file.